BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Node

 A `node` case is encoded as a CBOR array, and used when one or more assertions are present on the envelope.
 It MUST NOT be present when there is not at least one assertion.
-The first element of the array is the envelope's `subject`, Followed by one `assertion-element` for each assertion.
+The first element of the array is the envelope's `subject`, Followed by one or more `assertion-element`s, each of which MUST be an `assertion`, or the `encrypted` or `elided` transformation of that assertion.
 The assertion elements MUST appear in ascending lexicographic order by their digest.
 The array MUST NOT contain any assertion elements with identical digests.

 ~~~ cddl
 node = [envelope-content, + assertion-element]